zmcartor/homestead-guide/source/glossary.rst

       Casper is a security-deposit based economic consensus protocol.
 This means that nodes, so called “bonded validators”, have to place a security deposit (an action we call “bonding”) in order to serve the consensus by producing blocks.
 If a validator produces anything that Casper considers “invalid”, the deposit is forfeited along with the privilege of participating in the consensus process.

    consensus
-      The agreement among all nodes in the network about the state of the Ethereum network.
+      The agreement among all nodes in the network about the state of the Expanse network.

    homestead
-      Homestead is the second major version release of the Ethereum platform.
-Homestead includes several protocol changes and a networking change that makes possible further network upgrades: `EIP\-2 Main homestead hardfork changes <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2.mediawiki>`_; `EIP\-7 Hardfork EVM update (DELEGATECALL) <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7.md>`_; `EIP\-8 devp2p forward compatibility <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-8.md>`_.
+      Homestead is the second major version release of the Expanse platform.
+Homestead includes several protocol changes and a networking change that makes possible further network upgrades: `EIP\-2 Main homestead hardfork changes <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-2.mediawiki>`_; `EIP\-7 Hardfork EVM update (DELEGATECALL) <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-7.md>`_; `EIP\-8 devp2p forward compatibility <https://github.com/expanse-org/EIPs/blob/master/EIPS/eip-8.md>`_.
 Homestead will launch when block 1,150,000 is reached on the Mainnet.
 On the Testnet, Homestead will launch at block 494,000.

    metropolis
-      The third stage of Ethereum's release.
+      The third stage of Expanse's release.
 This is the stage when the user interfaces come out (e.g. Mist), including a dapp store, and non-technical users should feel comfortable joining at this point.

    serenity
-      The fourth stage of Ethereum's release.
+      The fourth stage of Expanse's release.
 This is when things are going to get fancy: the network is going to change its mining process from Proof-of-Work to Proof-of-Stake.

    frontier
-      Ethereum was planned to be released in four major steps with Frontier being the name for the first phase.
+      Expanse was planned to be released in four major steps with Frontier being the name for the first phase.
 The Frontier release went live on July 30th, 2015.
 The command line Frontier phase was mainly meant to get mining operations going with the full reward of 5 ether per block and also to promote the emergence of ether exchanges.
 Frontier surpassed earlier modest expectations and has nurtured tremendous growth of the ecosystem.

    olympic
       The Frontier pre-release, which launched on May 9th 2015.
-It was meant for developers to help test the limits of the Ethereum blockchain.
+It was meant for developers to help test the limits of the Expanse blockchain.

    morden
-      Morden is the first Ethereum alternative testnet.
+      Morden is the first Expanse alternative testnet.
 It is expected to continue throughout the Frontier and Homestead era.

    testnet
-      A mirror network of the production Ethereum network that is meant for testing.
+      A mirror network of the production Expanse network that is meant for testing.
 See Morden.

    private chain
       A fully private blockchain is a blockchain where write permissions are kept centralized to one organization.